 There are different ways you can take PrEP.
 You can take it every day for continuous protection.
 Alternatively, if you can predict your risk in advance you can use the ‘event based’ option.

 The advice is based on the results of 2 European studies.
 The 2 studies looked at different ways of taking the treatment.
 Both of the studies showed an 86% reduction in catching HIV.

 PROUD Study 1 – People took a Truvada pill every day.
 No one taking the Truvada correctly caught HIV in this study.

 IPERGAY Study 2 – Take 2 Truvada pills between 2-24 hours BEFORE sex.
 Then take one Truvada pill every day until 2 days have passed after the last condomless sex.
 This regimen is not recommended for vaginal sex.

-We can help you choose the right treatment plan and give more detailed advice.
-You may also find this leaflet on the ‘i-Base’ website helpful. http://i-base.info/uk-guide-to-prep/
+We can help you choose the right treatment plan and give personalised advice.

 Our Saturday PrEP Clinic